-There are some things to remember when adding Suica to Apple Pay.
-These are well documented on the Apple Support page Get help transferring Suica cards to your iPhone or Apple Watch in the “Try to add a Suica card” section.
+If you have problems adding Suica to Apple Pay there are well documented tips on the Apple Support page Get help transferring Suica cards to your iPhone or Apple Watch in the “Try to add a Suica card” section.

 My Suica and Commuter Suica cards that use romaji names or international phone numbers are not supported.
 Pasmo and other transit cards are not supported.